 Income from employment

 The concept of income from employment covers remuneration paid on the basis of an employment contract and employment in public service and service fees paid on the basis of a contract for services, authorisation agreement or any other contract under the law of obligations and remuneration paid to members of the management or control body of legal entities.
-Employers withhold income tax on income from employment at the rate of 20% and pay social tax and in most cases unemployment insurance premiums and mandatory funded pension contributions.
+Employers withhold income tax on income from employment, pay social tax and, in most, cases unemployment insurance premiums and mandatory funded pension contributions.

 Envelope wages are the wages on which taxes are not paid.
 Employees who accept envelope wages will be deprived of the social guarantees that they would be provided with in the case of legally paid wages.